asrarbhat/commands/numpy.md

 - lists are 10x to 100x slower than numpy
 - arrays are homogenous.
 - hardware level support of numpy
-- numpy uses SIMD processor.
+- numpy uses SIMD processor and utilizes cache.
 - numpy is written in c
 - %% time is a magic command to record execution time.
 - one billion squares in 198 seconds.